An accessible introduction for geology enthusiasts,

 While shale —fine-grained, clastic sedimentary rock— is present in the area, Combe Martin's soil is a complex mixture influenced by various geological and biological factors.

-Geology of the Country Around Ilfracombe and Barnstaple (British Geological Survey, 1985)
+Geology of the Country Around Ilfracombe and Barnstaple (BGS, 1985)

 Key Points: